kbroman/ProgrammingNotes/linux_setup_again.md

         - [check your IP](https://bearsmyip.com/)
         - check for DNS leaks with "Extended test" at [dnsleaktest.com](https://www.dnsleaktest.com/)

-    - **The above didn't work**, but was able to create by hand

-      - getting errors when trying to load from file, or from command line
-      - by hand, e.g. TunnelBear Canada: select OpenVPN, give Gateway as `ca.lazerpenguin.com:443` and Authentication `Password` with email and tunnelbear password, and then `CACertificate.crt` from `~/.tunnelbear_config/openvpn`

 50. [kmag](https://stackoverflow.com/a/26418432) useful for simulating
     color blindness: `sudo apt install kmag`

+    - It's a screen magnification tool; in menubar View → Color, you can choose different versions of colorblindness.

 51. Regarding battery life, see [this system76 article](https://support.system76.com/articles/battery/) which
     recommends:

     ```
-    sudo apt install tlp tlp-rdw --no-install-recommends
-    sudo tlp-stat

     sudo apt install powertop
     sudo powertop -c
     sudo powertop --help=report
     sudo powertop --auto-tune
+    sudo powertop --html=report.html
     ```

-    Configure `tlp` by editing `/etc/default/tlp`.
+    - Previously there was discussion of `tlp` but now they say it's not compatible with `system76-power`.

+    - The article also points to the tool `intel_gpu_top` for monitoring the integrated intel graphics.
+Install with

+      ```
+      sudo apt install intel-gpu-tools
+      ```

+    - Can check battery health with `upower -d`.

+    - Control charging thresholds with `system76-power`.

+      ```
+      system76-power charge-thresholds 20 52
+      ```

-52. Made a keyboard shortcut to open toodledo.com in a web browser:
+80. Made a keyboard shortcut to open toodledo.com in a web browser:

     - open Settings -> Keyboard
     - Scroll to the bottom of the Keyboard Shortcuts and click the +